dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ![Screenshot of complete Accordion Item test coverage](/images/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests/accordion-item-test-coverage-complete-1.png)

-You maybe wondering, `active` class just adds the style to rotate the arrow icon but is not really responsible for displaying or hiding the content.
+You may be wondering, `active` class just adds the style to rotate the arrow icon but is not really responsible for displaying or hiding the content.
 That is actually based on the `height` of the container.
 Can we test that too?
 Yes, but we will need to update our existing code in `AccordionItem.tsx` because in a test environment, values like `scrollHeight` is always `0` because it does not update measurements like a browser, this is the limitation that I've mentioned earlier.
 If that's the case, our test case for checking that the height is more than `0` when `isOpen` is `true` would fail.
 So what should we do?

-First, create a folder named `lib` under `src` folder.
+First, create a folder named `lib` under the `src` folder.
 Then create a file under `src/lib` and name it `hooks.ts`.
 Add the following code inside the newly created file:

 ```ts
 import { RefObject } from 'react';